Identify a Lichen:

 Lichens are a type of composite organism created when algae and/or cyanobacteria form a symbiotic relationship with fungi.

-Although some features of lichen are plant-like, they are unique from fungi and plants.
-The algae and/or cyanobacteria portion of lichens produce food from photosynthesis; the fungus portion of the lichen provides an anchor for the organism as well as gathers minerals and water from the surrounding environment.
+Although some features of lichen are plant-like, they’re unique from fungi and plants.
+The algae and/or cyanobacteria portion of lichens produce food from photosynthesis; the fungus portion of the lichen provides an anchor for the organism, and gathers minerals & water from the surrounding environment.
 Lichens grow in a wide variety of environmental conditions and are generally organized by the growth structure they display.
+Lichen Glossary.

 These types below aren’t generally harvested due to their delicate structure types:

-Grows like a “crust” tightly against the substrate (usually rock or wood)
+Crustose – “crust-like”.
+Grows like a “crust” tightly against the substrate (usually rock or wood).

 Other Types of Lichen growth structures include: